kev-ms/factrory-fleet/apps/fluent-bit/README.md

 ### Create Fluent Bit Secret

-The fluent bit deployment expects to retrieve the value for the Grafana Cloud API Key from a kubernetes secret.
+The Fluent Bit deployment expects to retrieve the value for the Grafana Cloud API Key from a kubernetes secret.
 To acheive this, we store the value as a secret in Key Vault.
 Each member of the fleet retrieves the value from Key Vault during setup and creates the needed secret on the cluster.

 * Go to <https://grafana.com> and log in
 * Click on `My Account`